MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-skype.md

 ---
-title: Connect a bot to Skype - Azure Bot Service
+title: Connect a Bot Framework bot to Skype
-description: Learn how to make a bot available in Skype.
-See how to configure Skype settings so that users can interact with the bot through the Skype channel.
+description: Learn how to configure bots to connect to Skype and communicate with users via Skype.
 keywords: skype, bot channels, configure skype, publish, connect to channels
 author: JonathanFingold
 ms.author: iawilt